crcx/parable/REFERENCE.md

 Primitive.
 Switch the positions of the top two items on the stack.

-## over

-    value:a value:b - value:a value:b value:a

-Primitive.
-Put a copy of value a over value b.

-## tuck

-    value:a value:b - value:b value:a value:b

-Primitive.
-Put a copy of value b under value a.

-## nip

-    value:a value:b - value:b

-Primitive.
-Remove the second value on the stack.

 ## depth

     - number

 Primitive.
 Return the number of items on the stack.

-## reset

-    ... -

-Primitive.
-Remove all values from the stack.

 ## function-exists?